Three Secrets of Fátima: Background

 Of the hundreds of alleged Marian apparitions the Catholic Church has investigated, only twelve have received ecclesiastical approval, with nine having occurred between 1830 and 1933.
-Cultural anthropologists Victor and Edith Turner, who converted to Catholicism in 1958, at one time viewed the increase in Marian apparition "cults" as a post-industrial reaction of a "disenfranchised lower middle class to a rapidly changing culture."
+Cultural anthropologists Victor and Edith Turner, who converted to Catholicism in 1958, at one time viewed the increase in Marian apparition cults as a post-industrial reaction of a "disenfranchised lower middle class to a rapidly changing culture."

-At the age of 14, Lúcia was sent to the school of the Sisters of Saint Dorothy in Vilar, near Porto.
-In 1928, she became a postulant at the Dorothean convent in Tui, just across the border in Spain.
+On 17 June 1921, at the age of 14, Lúcia was admitted as a boarder at the Sisters of Saint Dorothy school in Vilar, near Porto.
+In 1925, at the age of 18, she began her novitiate at the convent of the Sisters of Saint Dorothy in Tui, just across the border in Spain.
 Lúcia continued to report private visions periodically throughout her life.
-In the mid-1930s the Bishop of Leiria encouraged Lúcia (religious name: Sister María Lúcia das Dores) to write her memoirs, so as to disclose further details of her cousins and the 1917 apparitions.
+In the mid-1930s the Bishop of Leiria encouraged Lúcia (religious name: Sister Maria Lúcia das Dores) to write her memoirs, so as to disclose further details of her cousins and the 1917 apparitions.

 As early as July 1917, mention was made that the Lady of the apparitions had entrusted to the children a secret, "that was good for some and bad for others".
 It was not until her third memoir, written in 1941, that Lúcia began to write more in depth about the content of the secret.
 In this, she follows the French visionary Mélanie Calvat who saw Our Lady of La Salette in 1846, who wrote down the secrets from that event almost twenty years after.
 Lúcia wrote that the secret has three parts, the first two of which she revealed in 1941.
 The third, however, was not written down until 3 January 1944.